-Born in 1893, the witty and talented author Dorothy Parker was an alcoholic, who suffered from depression.
-During her later years, she committed herself to a sanitarium so that she could “dry out” which was the term used back in the day.
+Born in 1893, the witty and talented author Dorothy Parker was an alcoholic who suffered from depression.
+During her later years, she committed herself to a sanitarium to “dry out,” which was the term used back in the day.

 Shortly after she left the hospital, which provided primitive forms of detox, she fell off the wagon.
 During her hospital stay, she probably suffered from horrible withdrawals, as was the case with many alcoholics who went into sanitariums back then.

 Parker had a sad childhood.
 Her parents and stepmother died when she was young, and her Uncle Martin Rothschild went down with the Titanic.
 Needless to say, she suffered from trauma, which was another reason why she sought out alcohol.

 One of her best short stories was Big Blonde, which was first published in 1929.
 The protagonist is a woman in her 30’s named Hazel Morse.
 Like Parker, Morse is an alcoholic.
 After her husband leaves her, she attempts suicide by overdosing on Veronal, which was used as a sedative during that era.

 Her maid finds her completely unconscious, calls the doctor, and Hazel Morse survives.
 When she fully realizes that she is not dead, she asks the maid to pour them both a drink.

 Before Morse takes a shot of her whiskey, she stares into the glass and thinks, Maybe, when you had been knocked cold for a few days, your very first drink would give you a lift.
 Maybe whiskey would be her friend again.